Leading Conversations on Metacognition and Accessibility in Higher Education: A Conversation with Maxine Frendel

 Justin: Can you share your personal experience engaging within the ID2ID community?

 Jiaqi: Since joining the ID2ID community in April 2022, I have learned a lot by following different channels, asking questions, and initiating small talks.
 I particularly love the channel “Book Study” and have participated in several monthly meetings with a group of IDs who are always generous in sharing stories and experiences.
 In the past fall, we read a book about Universal Design for Learning (UDL) together and acquired a lot of best practices and examples through our conversations and discussions.
+I also participated in the three-month track as part of the Accelerate tier program from June to August.
+Starting in September, I joined the Ignite tier and became a mentor leading a small group of IDs.
+I am beyond grateful for my experience so far within the ID2ID community for helping me connect with so many like-minded peers and continue to advance my professional development.

 Justin: I had the pleasure of watching the progression of your work within the Accelerate tier.
 Tell us about your Accelerate project.